morucci/cryptysto/README.md

 # Cryptysto

-A small tool to compute assets accros exchanges.
+A small tool to compute assets across exchanges.
 Only Bitfinex, Kraken and Binance are supported.

 This tool is for demo purpose only.
 Results might not be accurate.